Tower at PNC Plaza: Double-skin façade

-Solar Chimney
+Solar chimney

-The Tower features the largest solar chimney in a modern US building office, it is a 5,000 ft^{2} glass box angled southwards toward the sun with two vertical shafts within the building.
+The tower features the largest solar chimney in a modern US building office.
+It is a 5000 ft2 glass box angled southwards toward the sun with two vertical shafts within the building.

 Prior to constructing the solar chimney, Buro Happold design engineers erected a mockup solar chimney cap on a nearby PNC building rooftop to estimate how much thermal energy the chimney could store.
 Then, a larger mockup was built to test how the solar chimney would work with a double-skin façade and natural ventilation system.

-The chimney works in tandem with the double-skin façade where fresh air is drawn in through the exterior façade into the void space, naturally warms, rises, and exits at the roof skylight without using fan energy.
+The chimney works in tandem with the double-skin façade, drawing fresh air in through the exterior façade into the void space, where it naturally warms, rises, and exits at the roof skylight without using fan energy.
 On colder days, the skylight box preheats air before drawing it into the building.

-Other Features
+Other features

-Workplace Amenities
+Workplace amenities

-The Tower features several different collaborative environments such as neighborhoods, "living rooms," outdoor terraces, observation decks, a cafeteria with seating for 250+ employees, and an indoor park on the 28th floor of the building.
+The tower features several different collaborative environments, such as neighborhoods, "living rooms", outdoor terraces, observation decks, a cafeteria with seating for more than 250 employees, and an indoor park on the 28th floor of the building.

 The indoor park is a five-story-tall sky garden featuring native, seasonal plantings.
-The temperature is allowed to fluctuate and mirror the outdoor temperatures though there are temperature control features which may be used for special events.
+The temperature is allowed to fluctuate and mirror the outdoor temperatures, though there are temperature-control features that may be used for special events.

-Active Systems
+Active systems

-A dual-wheel energy recovery system provides humidification or dehumidification and heating or cooling for air before it enters the building, it works in tandem with the double-skin façade.
+A dual-wheel energy-recovery system provides humidification or dehumidification and heating or cooling for air before it enters the building.
+It works in tandem with the double-skin façade.
 The system was designed to be more efficient by using exhaust air for heating or cooling and humidifying and dehumidifying the air entering the building.

-The building features high efficiency condensing boilers and chillers as well as an efficient dual-temperature chilled-water system.
+The building features high-efficiency condensing boilers and chillers as well as an efficient dual-temperature chilled-water system.

 Lighting

-The building tower is shifted from the podium and the street grid for maximum solar exposure this orientation allows for natural light to reach more than 90% of work areas.
+The building tower is shifted from the podium and the street grid for maximum solar exposure.
+This orientation allows natural light to reach more than 90% of work areas.
 Automated controls for blinds activate based on the amount of light entering the building and the amount of glare present.
 Artificial lighting systems automatically adjust based on natural lighting conditions at employee workstations.

-Water Recycling
+Water recycling

-The building will reclaim and treat stormwater in addition to gray and black-water for irrigation, toilet flushing, and cooling tower use producing an estimated 77% reduction in potable water use.
+The building reclaims and treats stormwater in addition to gray- and blackwater for irrigation, toilet flushing, and cooling tower use, producing an estimated 77% reduction in potable water use.

-Black-water sewage treatment and a building-wide recycling program reduce the consumption burden effluent loads on the municipal water systems.
+Blackwater sewage treatment and a building-wide recycling program reduce the consumption burden and effluent loads on the municipal water systems.

 The Beacon

-The tower features a 30' sculptural installation designed by ESI Design in the lobby.
+The tower features a 30 ft sculptural installation designed by ESI Design in the lobby.
 The Beacon visualizes the building's performance using real-time data such as energy use, water consumption, recycling, composting, natural ventilation, and daylighting.